HouseBreaker/Shameless/README.md

 I am not liable for whatever you choose to do with this program.
 It's only made to make reacquiring owned games easier.
 In the end it's your personal choice to use this software.

 # What's it for?
-This repository actually houses 2 programs - Shameless and TicketGenerator.

-* Shameless - a .NET GUI app which lets you generate a valid ticket + FBI-compatible QR Code for any game in the list.
+This app lets you generate a valid ticket + FBI-compatible QR Code for any title or multiple titles in the list.

-* TicketGenerator - a .NET console app which lets you generate valid tickets for installation with FBI.

 #Screenshots
 ![Screenshot 1](http://i.imgur.com/dFyi6lv.png)